bbk-pij-2012-22/customer-subscription-services/README.md

 You can run/test this project in several ways:

-**Docker Compose (recommended)**: download the root level docker compose yaml file, cd to the parent directory and simply run `docker compose up`
+**Docker Compose (recommended)**: download the root level docker-compose.yaml file, cd to the parent directory and simply run `docker compose up`

-This will run the spring boot application in a container and a compatible, pre-populated mysql container that will both run on the same network and communicate with one another.
-You'll be able to hit the match licence endpoint either in your browser or using a tool like postman.
+This will run the spring boot application in a docker container and map its internal tomcat server to port 8080 on localhost.
+It will also launch a compatible, pre-populated mysql container that will run on the same network as the spring boot service and they will be able to communicate with one another.
+You'll be able to hit the match licence endpoint either in your browser or using a tool like postman (https://www.postman.com/).
+Example url:

 localhost:8080/api/user/licence/{userId}/matches?summaryType={summaryType}